pcypw2/GraphSolMol/README.md

 # Descriptors
 The physiochemical descriptors, molecular weight (MolWT), lipophilcity (logP), aromatic proportion (AP) and rotatable bonds (RB) from the ESOL model (Delaney at el.) were used as a benchmark model.
 Secondly, the structual binary descriptors MACCS and ECFP (r=3) were used.
 Both the structural and physiochemcal descriptors were built from RDkit.
+These were calculated an exported to a .csv file prior to model building.
+I've included the code to calculate these descriptors.
 Finally, The graphical representation was built using Grakel(5).

-As part of the repository, I have included the code used to generate these descriptors.

 # Methods
 The primary method used was SVM.
 The vectorial kernels explored were linear, RBF, polynomial (degree=1,2,3), sigmoid.
 The computation was done in house using scikit-learn, so applying them is relatively straight forward.
 The graphical kernels were slightly more technical; The kernel methods assessed here were random walk, shortest path, ordered dag decomposition, neighbourhood hashed, propagation, pyramid match, graph sampling, vertex histogram, Weisfeiler-Lehman subtree and Weisfeiler-Lehman optimal assignment.
 Computation of kernel matrix was done externally using grakel before being inputted into SVM moddel.